Alex-Bartlett/frameworks_and_languages_module/server/README.md

 ## Test the server

-The server can be tested either using the github workflow `test_client`, or ran manually with the following command:
+The server can be tested either using the github workflow `test_server`, or ran manually with the following command:

 `make test_server`